pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Sharding Starategy
 --------------
+FSDP sharding strategy by default is set to Zero3, where model parameters, gradinets and optimizer states get sharded over DDP ranks.
 In case you are interested to have Zero2 sharding strategy, where only model parameters and gradinets are sharded, FSDP support this feature by passing the Sharding strategy by setting it to  "ShardingStrategy.SHARD_GRAD_OP" instead of "ShardingStrategy.FULL_SHARD" to the wrapper as follows:

 .. code-block:: python